Debt vs Equity: Difference and Comparison

 Key Takeaways

-1. Debt refers to borrowed funds that must be repaid with interest, whereas equity represents ownership in a company or asset, often in the form of shares.
+1. Debt refers to borrowed funds that must be repaid with interest, whereas equity represents ownership in a company or asset, in the form of shares.

 2. Debt financing involves borrowing and repaying the money over time, while equity financing involves raising capital by selling ownership stakes in a company.